-On September 30, 2022, the National Day for Truth and Reconciliation, we invite you to join Gracie Kelly, Indigenous Relations Manager at the Chilliwack Division of Family Practice, and guest speaker Eddie Gardner (T’it’elem Spath) to revisit past reflections on the TRC and to explore heart work and relationships to the land as paths towards reconciliation.
+On September 29, 2023, in honour of the National Day for Truth and Reconciliation, we invite you to join Gracie Kelly, Indigenous Relations Manager at the Chilliwack Division of Family Practice, and guest speakers Peter Lang, President of the Chilliwack Métis Association and Dr. Francis Horne Sr, Elder who will be sharing their own reconcili’action journeys.

-The 90-minute webinar, Reconciliation Takes Heart Work and Hard Work, created and hosted by Gracie, will take place on Friday September 30, 2022 from 11:30am to 1:00pm PDT.
+The 90-minute webinar, Reconcili’action Sharing Circle, created and hosted by Gracie, will take place on Friday, September 29, 2023 from 10:30 am to 12:00 pm PDT.
 The webinar is being made available to organizations and participants from across the province.

-Gracie Kelly’s family roots are with the Soowahlie/Xaxlip First Nations and she is a Cultural Safety and Humility facilitator, an educator, enjoys sharing traditional teachings and is an advocate of supporting Indigenous and communities.
-Gracie works with the Chilliwack Division of Family Practice, a non-profit society that represents Family Physicians in Chilliwack, Agassiz, Seabird Island and Hope.
+Gracie Kelly’s family roots are with the Th’ewali (Soowahlie First Nations) Ts’elxwéyeqw Tribe.
+She is a Cultural Safety and Humility facilitator, an educator, enjoys sharing traditional teachings and is an advocate of supporting Indigenous communities.
+Gracie works with the Chilliwack Division of Family Practice, a non-profit society that represents Family Physicians and Nurse Practitioners in Chilliwack, Agassiz, Seabird Island and Hope.
 Their members provide primary care services from Chilliwack to Boothroyd and strive to improve health care services for patients by supporting an engaged and collegial medical community.

 Lisa Demers is a Research Analyst at Reichert & Associates who will be facilitating the webinar.
 Lisa leads several health and social service evaluations across BC, focusing on Primary Care Network initiatives and mental health services.
 She has been honoured to work with and learn from Gracie over the past two years and is committed to exploring how evaluation can be used as a tool to support reconciliation.